david14142/Olympus/README.md

 The result is a new table that contains the results of the reduction function for each group.
-By default the group variables are not added to the table as columns &ndash instead they form an index structure that can be used to traverse the data.
+By default the group variables are not added to the table as columns &ndash; instead they form an index structure that can be used to traverse the data.
 If needed, the groups can be added as columns using the `surface()` method.